 )

-Learning rate schedulers with Keras Callback
+Custom learning rate schedulers with Keras Callback

-Among all potential candidates, a linear function is the most straightforward one, so learning rate linearly decreases with epochs.
+Among all potential candidates, a linear function is the most straightforward one, so the learning rate linearly decreases with epochs.
 Due to its simplicity, linear decay is usually considered the first attempt to experiment with.

 Linear decay scheme